Our History

 The Story Begins

-Recognising a total lack of support for children with learning and physical disabilities, families work together with figures from within Glasgow’s Catholic community to develop Support Clubs.
-These groups provide day opportunities and activities, with Father McGuire and Sister Mary Agnes playing crucial roles.
+Recognising the absence of support for children with learning and physical disabilities, families collaborate with members of Glasgow's Catholic community to establish Support Clubs.
+These clubs offer day programs and activities.

 Join The Mungo Foundation Mailing List